ForTheFire/zed-building/README.md

 Automatically builds the lastest version of zed for Windows

-Warning: the software doesn't autoupdate (Clearly)
+Warning: the software doesn't autoupdate (clearly)